tancrescens/Pacman-Exercise/README.md

 # PacMen Exercise
 ## Description
-> This repository is to demonstrate the use of basic Javascript to animate a Pacmen.
+> A simple Pacman that chomps across the screen, demonstrating the use of basic Javascript to animate a Pacmen.
 Main building blocks are array techniques and if else statements. <br>

 ## How to Run
 There are 2 ways to run this project.
 Either online or locally.